starblue/lowdim/README.md

 # `hex-file`

-> A library for two- or three-dimensional coordinates and arrays.
+> A library for two-, three- or four-dimensional coordinates and arrays.

 ## Applications

-This is intended for discrete geometry, both operations with discrete coordinates and arrays accessed by these.
+This is intended for discrete geometry, both for operations with discrete coordinates and arrays accessed by these.
 Operations include iterating over neighbours.
 This is useful for example in

 - cellular automata
 - game boards
-- various maps of Santa's base at the north pole (Advent of Code).
+- Santa's base at the north pole [(Advent of Code)](https://adventofcode.com/).

 ## License